peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-This object rounded to the given precision.
+This object rounded to the specified precision.
 Returns this object and signals no flags if  <i>ctx</i>
  is null or specifies an unlimited precision, if this object is infinity or not-a-number (including signaling NaN), or if the number's value has no more significant digits than the maximum precision given in  <i>ctx</i>
 .